 Why the cost of living matters to your business

 Cost of living matters to workers.
-It probably matters to your employees.
-But, why should your business be concerned with it?
+That means it probably matters to your employees.
+But, why should your business be concerned about it?

 Let’s name a few big reasons why the cost of living is important to your business bottom line.
 The cost of living affects: